gitlabhq/omnibus-gitlab/doc/development/new-software-definition.md

 stage: Systems
 group: Distribution
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
+title: Adding a new Software Definition to Omnibus GitLab
 ---

-# Adding a new Software Definition to Omnibus GitLab

 In order to add a new component to GitLab, you should follow these steps: